-(b) Yes.

-(c) Yes.
+- (b) Yes. - (c) Yes.

-Interest Collections In The Period
+Interest Collections In The Period IVSS17 Date of first publication: 27 May 2019

 Q5.14.11 Should interest penalties be included?

 A5.14.11 Any penalties that are treated as interest payments should be included in this field.
 Penalties that are treated as fees should not be included in this field.